johannespitz/torsional_friction/README.md

 # torsional_friction

-Check out the notebook for explantion and an interactive widget.
+Check out the notebook for information about the repository and an interactive widget.